Kitbashery/kitbashery.github.io/docs/modular-ai/modular-ai.md

 Kitbashery.AI

 ## Features:
-* Implements competeing utility theory behaviours for dynamic AI behaviours.
+* Implements competing utility theory behaviours for dynamic AI behaviours.
 * Zero string comparisons or calls to reflection.
 * Behaviours can be fully configured during runtime.
 * Not tied to a specific pathfinding solution.